Kxvin1/vacay-n-stays/README.md

    There is a layer in the Dockerfile that will install psycopg2 (not binary) for us.
 ***

-# About the Project & Features
+# Project Pages & Features

 ## Home Page (logged out) & User Authentication